tmoosting/tactical-tangle/README.md

 1. Get your API credentials from [onlyworlds.com](https://www.onlyworlds.com)
 2. Enter your API Key (10 digits) and PIN (4 digits)
 3. Your world and characters will load automatically
-4. Characters can be assigned as generals (1 per unit) or soldiers (unlimited)
+4. Characters can be assigned as generals (1 per unit) or soldiers (unlimited) using direct role assignment buttons
+5. Character assignments are exclusive between players - assigned characters become unavailable to the opposing player

 ## 🏛️ Historical Context